 Adding plastic to paper boxes helps protect the food from freezer burn and ensures the container won’t get soggy, but this plastic is not easily separated from the paperboard.

-Because plastic can’t be easily separated from the paper, recycling frozen food boxes can be challenging.
+Because plastic cannot be easily separated from paper, recycling frozen food boxes can be challenging.
 Some municipalities cannot accept LDPE-treated plastic, so check before recycling.

 The types of materials a recycling facility accepts will often depend on what products can be made or re-made from those materials.